Blackbird Raum: 2004-2007: Formation and demos

-Blackbird Raum was formed in 2004 by banjoist CPN and accordionist Zack while wilderness squatting in Santa Cruz, California.
-The band was haphazard at first, playing gigs and busking with a band randomly composed of other squatters living in or around Santa Cruz.
+Blackbird Raum was formed in 2004 by banjoist CPN and accordionist Zack while living at UCSC housing in Santa Cruz, California.
+The band was haphazard at first, playing gigs and busking with a band randomly composed of other musicians living in or around Santa Cruz.
 They made their first dollar from a man on a date who paid them to leave.
 During this period, they wrote songs including "Honey in the Hair" and "Coal" and recorded a demo.
 After some frustrations with chaotic nature of the lineup, CPN left Santa Cruz for a year to play in other projects.
 When he returned he and Zack agreed to try the band again and a lineup was cemented with the addition of K.C. on washboard, David on washtub bass and Mars on musical saw and mandolin.
 They quickly wrote new material and recorded what was to be their first album, Purse-Seine, named after the poem by Robinson Jeffers.